 - Your child has a qualifying physical or mental disability – ranging from a low birth weight to asthma to a seizure disorder to a cognitive disability such as autism or bipolar disorder – that prevents him or her from being self-sufficient to the extent that other children are

 - Your family’s income and assets fall within the strict limits held as standards by the Social Security Administration (SSA)

 Our law firm is founded on integrity and compassion, and our track record of success extends across the spectrum of injured and disabled people across Ohio.
 When you turn to us for counsel, you can depend on personal attention to your case and treatment with compassion.

 You do not have to be concerned about upfront legal fees when you turn to our law firm for counsel on a children’s SSI claim or any other concern.
-An experienced lawyer will carefully evaluate your case and offer clear guidance.
+Our experienced child disability lawyers will carefully evaluate your case and offer clear guidance.
 You will pay no attorney fees unless we pursue your case and obtain compensation that benefits your disabled child and family.